-A producer can choose to double sanction an event by having a minimum of 5 non-Western Heritage sorting classes including a Beginner or Rookie, an All Levels HC and 3 additional sorting classes, plus at least two Western Heritage Classes including a lower level Western Heritage class and an upper level Western Heritage class.
+A producer can choose to double sanction an event by having at least 3 non-Western Heritage sorting classes including a Beginner or Rookie, an All Levels HC and 3 additional sorting classes, plus at least two Western Heritage Classes including a lower level Western Heritage class and an upper level Western Heritage class.

 3.5 Entries and Number of Go’s